Great minds think backwards.

 Yet many, many people do it every year.
 And if you ask someone who’s “won” NaNoWriMo (hit their word count and completed a first draft) how they did it, they’ll tell you the same thing:

 50,000 words in a month is 1,660 words a day.
-And that takes less than an hour if you’ve planned out your plot beforehand (and have a good typing speed).
+And that can take just an hour if you’ve planned out your plot beforehand (and have a good typing speed).

 Figure out your numbers, and break them down into daily goals.
 A novel in a month seems impossible – but 1,660 words a day can be done over morning coffee, or by cutting back on evening Netflix.
 That’s how you reverse engineer a goal, and that’s super doable.